 capitalizing on the knowledge of and support from the fishing industry, that are necessary for the developing and deploying effective bycatch mitigation strategies.

+support fishers to modify fishing techniques as well as ensuring appropriate regulatory measures, oversight, and adequate penalisation for lack of compliance.

 Report to the Conference of the Parties at its 15th meeting on the implementation of Decision 14.AA b) through their National Reports.